5. Development Process

 5.4.
 Integrating Upstream Changes

-Every day, the Ferrocene CI infrastructure detects changes made in the upstream GitHub repository, then checks whether the changes would produce a merge conflict if merged into the Ferrocene main branch.
-If no issues are found, the Ferrocene CI infrastructure creates a PR with those changes.
+Every weekday, the Ferrocene CI infrastructure pulls changes made in the upstream GitHub repository, then creates a PR with those changes.
 The goal is to stay consistent with upstream to integrate the latest bug fixes and features.

 The Ferrocene CI infrastructure is configured to avoid considering changes that are not relevant to Ferrocene, such as the CI configuration of upstream.